Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/examples.md

-Examples of the same files in .NDE version 3.3 and 4.0 are provided below for 3 common use cases.
+Below you can find example files in .nde version 3.3 and 4.0 for some common use cases.

 !!! warning
     Files provided as examples only.
 They are not intended to be used with an official software release.

-## Manual Weld Scanning using Conventional Ultrasound
+## Manual weld scanning using conventional ultrasound

 ![nde_scope.png](../../assets/images/versioning/4.0/ManualWeldUT.png){width="300"}